ssaserkar/Endoscope_DVRK_GazeTracking/README.md

     hold down the key 'B' to move the camera based on Keyboard hold down the key 'C' to move the camera based on Mouse
 ```
+ The below is the setup for User Study.

 For running the training of the Semantic Segmentation using the UNet++ architecture:
 1) Install Anaconda and create new virtual environment based on the environment.yml.